From Nutrition Business Journal’s 2017 Awards issue. Original article is available here.

 A strong foundation

-It all started with the game-changing research of Nathan Bryan, PhD, from the University of Texas Health Science Center at Houston.
-He’d worked in the lab of Dr. Ferid Murad, MD, a renowned pharmacologist who won the Nobel Prize in 1998 for his discovery of nitric oxide a vasodilator.
+It all started with the game-changing research from scientists at the University of Texas Health Science Center at Houston.
+They worked in the lab of Dr. Ferid Murad, MD, a renowned pharmacologist who won the Nobel Prize in 1998 for his discovery of nitric oxide a vasodilator.

-“Dr. Bryan further developed the technology with the idea that nitric oxide impacts the aging process,” says Bernie Landes, founder of Nutritional Products Consulting Group and consultant for HumanN.
-“His patents centered on enhancing nitric oxide, especially in people around age 40, when it becomes more challenging for the body to produce it.
+“They further developed the technology with the idea that nitric oxide impacts the aging process,” says Bernie Landes, founder of Nutritional Products Consulting Group and consultant for HumanN.
+“Their patents centered on enhancing nitric oxide, especially in people around age 40, when it becomes more challenging for the body to produce it.
 This is a unique starting point for a supplement company.”

 The team knew that in order to sell this technology, they had to put it into forms people would consume—and ensure that those products would work.
 “HumanN aims to advance not just the basic science—what does nitric oxide do?—but also applied science: How do we ensure nitric oxide will actually benefit people?”
 Landes says.